-Golden Star award and prize (There will be a display board outside the H/T's office entitled "Golden Star awards".
-The teachers give a gold star to a child / children who have achieved very well during the week or have shown kindness to others.
-The child then places the star on the board outside the h/t room.
+Golden Star award and prize: The teachers give a gold star to a child / children who have achieved very well (excellence) during the week.
 This can happen any time during the day.
 All the children who receive the award will be asked to stand up in the celebration assembly, tell the school the reason for achieving the award.
 The children are then given a prize.
 The H/T will then choose a child to be awarded the 'Excellence Award'.
 Each classroom will have their own Gold Star Chart which keeps a record of the number of Gold Stars that the children have received throughout the year.